 If you accidentally uncovered a den of baby raccoons in your garage, shed, or attic, don’t panic!
 Raccoons are excellent mothers and will come back for their babies if you give them a chance.
-Once a nest is discovered or disturbed, they will move the babies to a safer location.
+Once a den is discovered or disturbed, they will move the babies to a safer location.

-If you haven’t moved the nest yet
+If you haven’t moved the babies yet

-That’s wonderful — just leave the nest where it is.
+That’s wonderful — just leave them at their current den site.
 Next, open any holes or entries you may have sealed up, back off, and give the mother raccoon some time and space to come back for her babies.
 In most cases, just finding the den is enough to scare the raccoon into finding a better spot.
 Remember that raccoons are nocturnal, so she may not come back for them or move them until it gets dark.
-Once the mother raccoon returns, check our page on conflicts with raccoons for tips on getting her to move her babies somewhere else.

-If you’ve already removed the nest
+If you’ve already removed the babies from the den

 • a clean sock filled with dry, uncooked rice, and microwaved for one minute

-• a plastic bottle from the recycling bin filled with hot tap water
+• a plastic bottle from the recycling bin filled with hot tap water and wrapped in a tea towel or face cloth

 • an electric heating pad set to “LOW” and placed under half of the box.

-Reuniting the raccoon with its mother
+Reuniting the raccoon with their mother

 Sometimes baby raccoons can get separated from their mother.
 If the babies aren’t injured, getting them back to their mom is the best possible option.
-Raccoons are excellent mothers and will come back for their babies if given a chance!
+Raccoons are excellent mothers and will typically come back for their babies if given a chance!
 Raccoon moms will also take much better care of their babies than any human possibly could.

 Be patient

-When a nest has been disturbed like this, we know that the mother raccoon is still nearby.
+When a den has been disturbed like this, we know that the mother raccoon is still nearby.
 She might be too frightened to come back right away, especially if people are still working in the area.

 Don’t give the babies anything to eat or drink.
-Besides causing other potential problems, we want the babies to be hungry.
+Besides causing other potential health problems, we want the babies to be hungry.
 If they’re hungry, they will cry, and the cries will call their mother.

 What if it’s a really busy area?

 In high traffic areas, you can put a sign on the box to let other people know that the raccoon is waiting for its mother.
 Here’s one you can print off.
-In very busy areas, it may make more sense to bring the baby inside and keep it somewhere dark and quiet for the day.
-As soon as the sun starts to set and traffic dies down, get it outside right away.
+In very busy areas, it may make more sense to bring the baby inside and keep them somewhere dark and quiet for the day.
+As soon as the sun starts to set and traffic dies down, get them outside right away.
 No matter what, make sure to leave baby raccoons out for their mother for at least one whole overnight period.

 What if the baby keeps crawling out of the box?